networktocode/circuit-maintenance-parser/README.md

 ... adding the necessary data samples in `tests/unit/data/abcde/`.

-> You can anonymize your IPv4 and IPv6 addresses using the `invoke anonymize-ips --local`.
+> You can anonymize your IPv4 and IPv6 addresses using the `invoke anonymize-ips`.
 Keep in mind that only IPv4 addresses for documentation purposes (RFC5737: "192.0.2.0/24", "198.51.100.0/24", "203.0.113.0/24") are preserved, in case you need to check these IPs in your test output (unlikely)

 # Contributing